What Are Good Download & Upload Speeds?

 What is a Good Upload Speed?

-Upload speeds are typically much slower than download speeds because of a lack of demand and the limitations of some internet service technologies.
-(Since most internet usage involves receiving data, upload speeds often get less emphasis.)
-Currently, the only type of internet connection capable of offering equal download and upload speeds (symmetrical speeds) is fiber internet.
+Upload speeds are typically much slower than download speeds due to limitations in certain internet technologies.
+Since most internet usage involves receiving data, upload speeds often get less emphasis.
+Currently, the only type of internet connection capable of offering equal download and upload speeds (symmetrical speeds) is fiber internet

-However, fast upload speeds are beneficial for many online activities.
-The FCC considers 20 Mbps to be the minimum upload speed required to be considered broadband internet.
+However, remote work, online gaming, video conferencing, and live streaming perform best with fast upload speeds.
+The FCC considers 20 Mbps to be the minimum upload speed required to be considered broadband internet

 Fiber internet is the only type of residential internet service that offers symmetrical download and upload speeds.